 There are certain implications that come along with an emergency loan, so make sure you’re familiar with them before applying, as you don’t want to set yourself back financially.
 Let’s now learn everything about emergency loans — from how they work to how to apply for one, along with the different types of loan options that are out there.

 Borrowers can apply for an emergency loan to cover sudden expenses or a gap in income.
 These types of loans are typically transferred quickly, since you probably can’t afford to wait around for the funds in an emergency situation.
 A lot of lenders offer a fast turnaround for the loan’s disbursement, some even being the next business day.
-You can use these loans to pay for emergencies like urgent repairs, medical bills, or funeral costs.
+Emergency loans can be used for a variety of needs including unexpected medical bills, funeral costs, and time-sensitive repairs.

 However, not all emergency loans are the same.
 For instance, some come with lower interest rates for applicants with a good credit score, while others come with very high interest rates.
 A few different forms of emergency loans include personal loans, payday loans, and credit card cash advances.
 But, before you decide to take this route, it’s a good idea to learn how these 3 common emergency loans work.